avamia/kanrisuru/README.md

   <img src="https://img.shields.io/codeclimate/maintainability/avamia/kanrisuru?style=flat-square" alt="Code Climate maintainability" />
 </p>

 Kanrisuru manages remote infrastructure with plain ruby objects.
 The goal with Kanrisuru is to provide a clean objected oriented wrapper over the most commonly used linux commands, with a clean command interface, and with any usable output, present that as parsed structured data.
-Kanrisuru doesn't use remote agents to run commands on hosts, nor does the project rely on a large complex set of depedencies.
+Kanrisuru doesn't use remote agents to run commands on hosts, nor does the project rely on a large complex set of dependencies.

 ## Getting Started